-48.0 M-3 Revised: To be of use by another county tenant considered reconfigurable, space must be accessible from the building's common corridors, must have access to the building's common amenities, and must be of sufficient contiguous size as to accommodate another viable tenant.
-A space is not considered vacant until after noncontiguous spaces are consolidated into a contiguous vacant and useable space.
+45.0 To be considered reconfigurable, space must be accessible from the building's common corridors, must have access to the building's common amenities, and must be of sufficient contiguous size as to accommodate another viable tenant.
+A space is not considered vacant until after non-contiguous spaces are consolidated into a contiguous vacant and useable space.